pmg007/spiral-memory/README.md

 ### Assumptions/Edge cases for the input_number (i.e. program input)

-The assumption could be made for this problem, like to consider only positive intergers as valid input, but since nothing was mentioned in the problem, the edge cases even or non-positive integers have been taken in to consideration
+The assumption could be made for this problem, like to consider only positive intergers as valid input, but since nothing was mentioned in the problem, the edge cases even for non-positive integers have been taken in to consideration

 ###
 Edge Cases (related to the input_number)